1. What are the benefits of being involved in Intercultural Leadership, Education and Development?

-Applications are due Friday, February 13 2015.
+The application is due by January 15.
 In order for an application to be complete, students must have:

 All interviewees are encouraged to complete their FAFSA by the March 15th priority deadline, as the FAFSA results are needed prior to Intercultural LEAD selection.
 The College of Saint Benedict (women) FAFSA code is 002341 and the Saint John’s University (men) FAFSA code is 002379.

 8. When does the program start?

 First-year Scholars participate in a mandatory two-day retreat that takes place prior to CSB/SJU first-year orientation.

 9. When are student notified if they were selected for the program?

 With all interviews concluding by March 14, our goal is to have completed selection for the 2016-2017 program cohort by April 1, 2016.